nedalozanovska/AIML303441/README.md

 ## EDA Analysis and Data Preprocessing

-This section details the steps taken to understand the dataset, summarize its main characteristics, and visualize it to derive insights.

  1. **Loading the Dataset to Have an Initial Overview**
 Objective: Display the column information, including their names and corresponding data types, to understand the dataset's structure.
-Steps:
-- Print the names and data types of the columns to give a detailed overview.
-- Display the first five rows of the dataset to provide a preview of its content.

 ```python
 print("\nColumn Names and Data Types:")